fragarco/abasm/docs/en/abasm.md

 ```

-Another important aspect is that ABASM reserves the character '.' at the beginning of any label to designate local labels, which will only be accesible from within the source file or module where they got declared.
+Another important aspect is that ABASM reserves the character '.' at the beginning of any label to designate local labels, which will only be accesible from within the source file where they got declared.

 ## Comments